How To Make a Creative Cover Song Stand Out

 Singing a cover song can be a great way to grow your audience and engage with your fans, helping them understand the kind of artist you want to be.
 It gives you the chance to show off your skills as a singer and you can be creative and make the song your own.

 It’s about ensuring you understand the song and have the creative ability to showcase your talent to make it your own.
 Perhaps perform an acapella or acoustic version so it stands out.
 Just make sure you know how to record a cover song legally if you use it in YouTube videos.

+If you’re singing for an audition then you’re most likely going to cover a song.
 But with so many other people taking on this challenge, how can you make your cover song be creative enough so that it really stands out?

 How to record a cover song at home